cryptocoinjs/cryptocoinjs.com/markdown/modules/currency/coinstring.md

 `coinstring` exports the following six functions:

-### encode(payload, version)
+### encode(payload, [version])

 Used to convert either a hash160 or private key into an address or wallet import format string respectively.

 - `payload`: A `Buffer`, `Array`, or `Uint8Array` of bytes, either the hash160 or private key.
-- `version`: Is an integer representing the version or a `Buffer` if version is greater than one byte.
+- `version`: Optional.
+Can be prepended to payload.
+Is an integer representing the version or a `Buffer` if version is greater than one byte.
 The case where it's typically greater than one byte is for working with BIP32.

 Returns the base58 encoded value of type `string`.